-The aim of the expeditions is to provide the first detailed analysis of deposition and mineralization of organic extreme conditions at these depths. hadal trenches.
+The aim of the expeditions is to provide the first detailed analysis of depohadal trenches.

 lenger Deep of the Mariana trench.

 The trenches are virtually unexplored, depth before recovery. but preliminary investigations suggest In Summer 2017 Resinex provided 34 ized microbes that are adapted to the ing from 8.100 to 10.900 metres.